deepanshu-testpress/fabic-automation/README.md

 that's it.
 You are ready to go.

-**Note:** To run any command you need to use "fab" from the directory which contain "fabfile.py".
+**Note:** To run any command you need to use command "fab" from the directory which contain "fabfile.py".

 Now to see the list of commands you can use
 ```